-During the autumn term and the early weeks of the spring term the emphasis should be formative feedback and on the identification of SHARP priorities for development (see page 34/35 for details).
-Tutors and mentors will focus on whether the right priorities are being identified, the quality of the evidence against the curriculum and if progress is satisfactory for this stage of the course.
+During the autumn term and the early weeks of the spring term the emphasis should be formative feedback and on the identification of SHARP priorities for development (see section 6).
+Lead (university) and subject mentors will focus on whether the right priorities are being identified, the quality of the evidence against the curriculum and if progress is satisfactory for this stage of the course.
 Summative assessment against the Teachers' Standards is only made at the end of the course.
 After the tutor visit: The lesson observation from the mentor should be shared with the trainee.
 Tutor documentation from the visit should also be shared with the trainee, subject mentor, professional mentor and alliance lead (if applicable).